 About Kara Elizabeth

 The Teacher Years of developing my craft as an artist supports the foundation of who I am as a teacher, and the quality of work produced in my classroom.
 Creating of any kind is a subjective and vulnerable process so consideration must be given to the unique way in which each student interprets the subject, and how they offer that interpretation back out into the world.
 I believe that there is a delicate balance between the black and white nature of formal components and the vast gray area of individual expression.
+Although the goal in a formal arts education is to grow mature sophisticated artists, I believe that the essence of creation is spiritual- a connection to self- and therefore should be founded in love, freedom and celebration.
 I have found in my own practice that appreciating the unique expression of children is essential to establishing trust, building confidence, and providing a safe space for the beauty of creation to unfold more organically.
-The development and refinement of fundamental skills occurs naturally, with guidance and practice.
-Although the goal in a formal arts education is to grow mature and sophisticated artists, I believe that the essence of creation is spiritual- a connection to self- and therefore should be founded in love, freedom and celebration.
+The development and refinement of fundamental skills occurs naturally, with guidance and practice, and therefore is an irrelevant area of concentration of my research, curiosity, or instruction.
+Rather, I am fascinated by the effect creation has on the individual as the creator, the emotions stirred during the process, the spirit “flow,” and how the arts can be used to teach the most important work of generations past and present: Healing and Transforming our journey to LOVE, PEACE, GRACE, AND KINDNESS for ourselves and each other.
+After 10 years of direct observation in my field, I wrote a curriculum that uses art-making and story-telling to promote self-awareness, spirituality, empathy, humanity, and social justice.
+This is a message our children need to hear.
+It is a message that we all need to hear.
+It’s time to re-think the fundamental principles on which we are educating ourselves and our children; It’s time to expand, evolve, and raise the vibration of human consciousness.

 The Meditation ‘The greatest illusion in the world, is the illusion of separation.’
 We have forgotten who we are, where we come from, who we belong to.
 I practice to remember… When I pray, I talk to God.
 When I meditate, I listen… Beautiful clarity emerges from moments of silence and solitude.
 This is where I am energized and restored; where I am made whole again.